 Is progression since last data collection (in June 2015) correlated with anything?

-What is the relative abundance overall and/or density per infected tree of two different causal fungi in MELNHE plots?
+What is the relative abundance overall and/or density per infected tree of the two different causal fungi in MELNHE plots?
 Any correlations with N/P treatment(s)?

 Materials and methods

+Add site description.
+Where are these stands?
+How big are the plots?
+What are the treatments?

 Stand and Tree selection

 I will first sample from C6 (a mid-aged stand) and C8 (old-aged).
 If time allows, work will expand to include C7 and HBM.
 Within each stand, American beech trees will be selected, ideally from a subset of trees inventoried (and tagged) by the MELNHE project.
 It follows that the study trees’ DBH will range between 10 and 50cm.
-Five trees will be chosen per plot for a total of 20 trees per plot (25 if there’s a Calcium plot).
+Five trees will be chosen per plot for a total of 20 trees per stand (25 if there’s a Calcium plot).

 Figure 1: Inventory scheme in MELNHE regular plots.
 Trees with DBH 10 cm or above in the blue sub-plots are tagged and inventoried.